Home / Blogs & Insights / Netherlands Gaming License: Compliance Guide

 Role of the Dutch Gambling Regulator (KSA)

-role of dutch gambling regulator
+Role of the Dutch gambling regulator KSA

-• Supervising licensed gambling operators
+• Supervises all licensed gambling operators

-• Monitoring compliance with Dutch gambling laws
+• Monitors compliance with Dutch gambling laws

-• Enforcing player-protection, AML, and operational standards
+• Enforces player-protection, AML, and operational standards

 What Activities Fall Under the Netherlands Gaming License

-A game is considered a game of chance when chance, rather than skill, determines the outcome.
-This classification determines whether Netherlands gaming license requirements apply.
+In short, correct classification of gambling activities is a core compliance requirement.
+A game is treated as a game of chance when luck — not skill — decides the outcome.
+This classification matters because it determines which rules apply.
+This determines whether Netherlands gaming license rules apply.

 Activities typically subject to Netherlands online gambling compliance include: